vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 2006

-The Lākulas: New Evidence of a System Intermediate between Pā˜
+The Lākulas: New Evidence of a System Intermediate between Pāñcārthika

-ncārthika

 Pāśupatism and āgamic Śaivism. in: The Indian Philosophical Annual 24